HL7/fhir-udap-security-ig/input/pagecontent/consumer.md

 #### Submitting a token request

-For client applications authenticating with a shared secret, the client application and server **SHALL** follow the token request and response protocol in Section 7.1.3 of the HL7 SMART App Launch Framework.
+For client applications authenticating with a shared secret, the client application and server **SHALL** follow the token request and response protocol in Section 4.1.3 and Section 4.1.4 of RFC 6749.

 Client applications authenticating with a private key and Authentication Token as per [Section 4.2.1] **SHALL** submit a POST request to the Authorization Server's token endpoint containing the following parameters as per Section 5.1 of UDAP JWT-Based Client Authentication.
 Client apps authenticating in this manner **SHALL NOT** include an HTTP Authorization header or client secret in its token endpoint request.
 The token request **SHALL** include the following parameters: